mike632t/x11-calc/README.md

 ### Acknowledgements <sup><sup>[Back to Top](#top)</sup></sup>

-There are almost certainly some names I've missed off this list but without the help and encouragement from several members of the calculator community it is unlikely that this project would have happened at all or that I would have managed to get as far as I have.
+There are almost certainly some names I've missed off this list but without the  help and encouragement from members of the calculator community it  is unlikely that this project would have happened at all or that I would  have managed to get as far as I have.

 - `Teenix` for convincing me that it was possible in the first place.

+   Though he omitted to warn that the once I got one working I would get an overwhelming urge to add as many many models as possible (including some I didn't think were possible!)

 - `Teenix`  and `Panamatik` for their excellent emulators from which I  was able to figure out most of what should happen when each  instruction  is